n1ru4l/envelop/README.md

 Envelop is a lightweight JavaScript library for wrapping GraphQL execution layer and flow, allowing developers to develop, share and collaborate on GraphQL-related plugins, while filling the missing pieces in GraphQL implementations.

+> Envelop is created and maintained by [The Guild](https://the-guild.dev/), and used in production by our clients.

 ### In depth

 Our goal is to allow developers keep the original GraphQL interfaces, while adding plugins to enrich the feature set of you application quickly, while sharing ideas, code and plugins with other developers.